What would the world be like without innovation?

 - Find the most efficient distribution channels

-- Add new features and improve the products design
+- Add new features and improve the product’s design

 3. The Maturity stage

-After a period of rapid growth, there comes a stage of stabilisation and saturation.
+After a period of rapid growth, there comes a stage of stabilization and saturation.
 Now your sales will hit their peak, and most of your clients will already have your product.
 This means that to keep growing, you need to develop new features and functionalities to improve your product.

 The rivals that have entered the market during your growth stage have most likely hit theirs too.
 So, while you’re thinking about new methods of keeping your market share and maintaining your position, they’re continuously growing.